eddie007bkk/magento2nginx/README.md

 # Magento2nginx

 This project is build docker images for Magento2 that useing nginx and php-fpm.
-Not only local enviroment but also build Multi-binary for Asia charactors.
+Not only local enviroment but also build Multi-binary for Japan,Korea,China and Russia charactors.

+Memo: Do NOT use 'docker for macintosh'. mac os file system and docker share holder is really slow.
+I strongly recommend use VirtualBox and Vagrant launch linux(CentOS etc.) for Docker base.

 # Required